821869798/carton/README.en.md

 ### Platforms

-- Supports `Windows`
+- `Windows`
-- Supports `Linux`
+- `Linux`
-- No `macOS` release is planned, because SFM already exists on macOS

 ### Requirements

 - `.NET 10 SDK`
+- Windows NativeAOT publishing requires `Desktop development with C++` or an equivalent MSVC / Windows SDK toolchain
+- If you want to generate the installer, `Velopack CLI (vpk)` is also required; `scripts\build-release-win-x64.ps1` will try to install or update it automatically

 ### Local build